 Step 1: Decide your pagination strategy explicitly

-Three valid options.
+Three options exist.
 Pick one:

-Step 2: Remove the blanket noindex on page 2+
+Step 2: Remove the blanket noindex on page 2+ and self-reference the canonical

 In Astro: